jidongbsu/cs452-cthreads-library/README.md

 ## signal handling APIs

-TO setup the signal handler, the following APIs are useful.
+To setup the signal handler, the following APIs are useful.

 ```c
 int sigemptyset(sigset_t *set);